 Another thing to keep in mind is that for many RVs, and especially four-season RVs, running the furnace is required.
 It keeps the water and sewage system from freezing in cold weather.
 So when temperatures drop below freezing, unless the RV is winterized, it’s a good idea to run the furnace as the main heating source.
 Use space heaters and other alternative heat sources as a backup.

 If you do decide to use a space heater, either as a backup or as a primary heating source, I would recommend first evaluating the electrical outlets, breakers, and wiring in your RV to determine whether they are capable of handling the draw of a space heater.

 If you aren’t able to do this yourself, have someone who is qualified to do so (like an electrician) inspect your RV’s electrical system, and upgrade any wiring/outlets as needed.

 Also, I recommend that you choose a space heater that feels cool to the touch and has added safety features such as automatically shutting off if it tips over, overheat protection, and a thermostat (especially if you have kids or pets).

-For a list of heater models popular with RVers, check out my blog post Choosing the Best Space Heater for Your RV.
+For a list of heater models popular with RVers, read next: The Best Space Heater Options for Your RV.